dermesser/libsocket/README.md

 One of the main advantages of libsocket is that you don't have to write the complex and error-prone procedures for connecting a socket, check it on errors etc. yourself.

-But libsocket does not support any use of sockets.
+But libsocket does not support every use of sockets.
 For example, there is no such function like `sendto()` because the developer thinks that connected UDP sockets are easier to handle and equal.
 The combination of connected DGRAM (DGRAM, UDP) sockets and the function
 `reconnect_isocket()` resp. `reconnect_usocket()` provides an interface which is also quite easy.
 On the other side, some functions support the use of 'raw' flags which are passed to the underlying Sockets API functions (e.g. `create_isocket()` which accepts flags like `SOCK_NONBLOCK`).